 Kim Gu (1876~1949) is another historical figure who cannot be excluded when talking about liberation.
-During the Japanese colonial period, he moved to China to establish the provisional government of Korea that worked as the main quarter for the liberation movements.
+During the Japanese colonial period, he moved to China to establish the provisional government of Korea which worked as the main quarter for the liberation movements.
 As he was always threatened by the Japanese government, he had to move from one place to another frequently but never gave up fighting for liberation.

-3. The Places of Despair and Will
+3. The places of despair and will

 When people in Seoul were captured for the action that led to the liberation of Korea, they were sent to the Seodaemun prison located in Seoul.
 Many Koreans were captured and tortured brutally in this prison.